asaikali/accelerator-development/workshop/content/exercises/01-App-Accelerator.md

 ```

-## get a list of deployed accelerators
+## Get a list of deployed accelerators

-Set the deafult namespace for the kubectl cli
+Set the deafult namespace for the `kubectl` CLI
 ```execute
 kubectl config set-context --current --namespace=default
 ```

-The accelerators are registerd using a custom K8s CRD so you can get a
+The accelerators are registered using a custom Kubernetes CRD, so you can get a
-list of all the CRDs using the command.
+list of all the CRDs using the command:

 ```execute
 kubectl get accelerators